 What would we talk about over a coffee?

-Topics and conversations I am always excited to explore include the solutions journalism movement; accessibility and innovation in emerging media; narrative agency and impact strategy in documentary film; intersections between media and social change; innovative visual products in news media; the human psychology of issue re-framing, ontology, and epistemology; constructive relationships between humans and the environment; Latin American politics and social movements; community development initiatives at the local and international level; the ethics of filmmaking and photojournalism; and business as a driver of ethical and sustainable systems (for instance, the B-Corp movement).
+Topics and conversations I am always excited to explore include the solutions journalism movement; accessibility and innovation in emerging media; narrative agency and impact strategy in documentary film; innovative visual products in news media; the human psychology of issue re-framing, ontology, and epistemology; constructive relationships between humans and the environment; Latin American politics and social movements; and the ethics of filmmaking and visual journalism.
 Here's some more food for thought.

 I am also working on a documentary short set in Havana, Cuba thanks to support from the Rich Beckman Documentary Award.
 I recently wrapped up two short documentaries-- one on a criminal justice ballot initiative in New Orleans, and one on hurricane Florence's impact on NC livestock producers-- for a project with Morehead Planetarium called "Tales from the American South."

 SXSW Interactive Innovation Awards Finalist, 2019 (for “Aftermath”)

 Silence Sam showcased in Cucalorus Film Festival, Black Star Film Festival

 Rich Beckman Award in Documentary Multimedia Storytelling, 2019, UNC School of Media and Journalism